nette/assets

 Versioning in Vite

-Unlike FilesystemMapper, Vite handles versioning by including a hash in the filename itself (main-4a8f9c7.js).
+Vite handles the entry point versioning itself and can be set in its configuration file.
+Unlike FilesystemMapper, Vite by default includes a hash in the filename (main-4a8f9c7.js).
 This approach works better with JavaScript module imports.

 Code Splitting and Dynamic Imports